varigence/docs/bimlflex/build-and-deployment/continuous-integration-and-delivery.md

 #### Build server based approach

-The automated, build server-based approach takes a slightly different approach in that it builds an automatic deployment out of the contents of a source repository/source control project.
+The automated, build server-based approach takes a slightly different approach in that it builds an automatic deployment from the contents of a source control repository.
 In this approach, the output artifacts are moved or copied to a source control repository (e.g. Git) from which a commit can trigger a build process.

 ## Special considerations when using Extension Points